jeffreykegler/hoonlint/misc/whitespace.md

 ## Lines, columns and alignment

 This document applies to Hoon source files.
-A Hoon source file is organized in newline-terminated lines each of which contains 1 or more characters.
+A Hoon source file is divided into newline-terminated lines each of which contains 1 or more characters.
 The 1-based offset of a character in its line is its **column location**.
 The 1-based line number of a character is its **line location**.